michaelbrewer/aws-lambda-events/docs/build-project.md

 ## Introduction

-A simple tool to generate a starter project based on a template.
+A simple tool to generate a starter project based on cookiecutter templates.

 !!!WARNING
     This is still in progress and is not yet ready for production use :).